ohiofi/APCSP-projects/029 Tip Calculator.md

 Ask the user how much the bill is (for example, 19.99 or 173.52).
+MUST BE ABLE TO CALCULATE DECIMAL NUMBERS

 Collect the user's input, convert it to a number, and store it in a variable.